-Between 1880 and 1940, no doubt because of its previous history of the world famous blue and white Delft pottery and the Polytechnic School (now the Technical University, knows as TU), Delft attracted not only creative talents in the arts and crafts, but also men capable of creating a variety of industries all of which commissioned artists to design and illustrate the packaging and publicity.
+Between 1880 and 1940, no doubt because of its previous history of the world famous blue and white Delft pottery and the Polytechnic School (now the Technical University, known as TU), Delft attracted not only creative talents in the arts and crafts, but also men capable of creating a variety of industries all of which commissioned artists to design and illustrate the packaging and publicity.

 The smallish town grew into one of the most dynamic centres of applied arts in the Netherlands.
 It was a time when Strasbourg, changing hands between Germany and France during the same period, also fell under the spell of renewal, of the fin de siècle Zeitgeist.
 Technology, industry and art collaborated as never before or since.
-In Delft, Jacques van Marken creator of the Netherlands Oil Factory, commissioned the most beautiful and romantic Art Nouveau posters to advertise his products.
+In Delft, Jacques van Marken creator of the Netherlands Yeast and Spirits Factory, commissioned the most beautiful and romantic Art Nouveau posters to advertise his products.
 Even the crates for the bottles of salad oil were beautifully adorned and are used to great effect in this exhibition to create high partitions as you follow the exhibition.
 The Dutch nicknamed the Art Nouveau style, the ‘Salad Oil Style’.

 There was an important glass studio in the Prinsenhof complex, the creativity of the De Porceleyne Fles was a powerhouse of design and craftsmanship.
 Although some of the work was inspired by the ground-breaking Bauhaus, this exhibition is still rich in the typical swirling designs for posters as well as the pottery – the recurring images of the lilies and ethereal young women in flowing dresses reminded me of the Pre-Raphaelites.
 But the influence of Russian experimental graphics such as Kazimir Malevich can be felt in some of the work exhibited.